The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

-The Gamma’s primary achievement appears to be its notoriety.
-Best remembered for mechanical frailty, yet there was much to admire: its technical specification, its styling and its superb road behaviour.
-Lancia’s Seventies flagship also contained more marque-specific engineering than any contemporary or latterday model, representing perhaps the final flowering of a noble line.
+Today, the Gamma is primarily remembered for its notoriety, yet there was much to admire: its technical specification, its styling and its critically acclaimed road behaviour.
+Lancia’s Seventies flagship also contained more marque-specific engineering than any contemporary or latterday model, representing the final flowering of a noble line.

-Mythology states it was Lancia’s chance to prove it could build a luxury saloon according to marque ideals, its failure ensuring Fiat would never sanction anything as expensive and individualistic again.
-Certainly, if we look at the Gamma’s successor – (the 1986 Type-4 Thema) – a resolutely conventional design in style and engineering, one could be forgiven for cleaving to this view.
-Similarly, the primary reason for the car’s failure is well documented – namely its problematic engine.
-But is it possible we only know one facet of the story?
+Received wisdom holds that Gamma was Lancia’s opportunity to prove to its new masters that it could build a luxury saloon according to marque ideals, its failure ensuring Fiat would never again sanction anything as expensive and individualistic.
+Certainly, the Gamma’s successor (the 1984 Thema), a resolutely conventional design in style and engineering, lends credence to this view.
+Similarly, the party line for the Gamma’s downfall (its engine) is well documented.
+But while neither are strictly untrue, they tell only a facet of the story.

-The purpose here is to examine whether this factor alone explains the car’s lack of commercial success or whether its failure has as much to do with Fiat’s lack of a cohesive creative vision for both Lancia marque and the Gamma itself.
-But before we delve into the car’s origins, we’ll first examine the economic and political background from which it emerged.
+The purpose of this piece is therefore to examine the Gamma’s commercial failure and attempt to determine whether its failure has as much to do with Fiat’s lack of a cohesive creative vision for Lancia as much as any specific failure of the car itself.
+But before we delve into the Gamma’s origins, let us first examine the economic and political background from which it emerged.

 Fiat saw their future upmarket, an arena hitherto unfamiliar to the Italian car giant and one the company had ignored in the post-war boom.
 However, they faced a fundamental problem, one that went to the very root of their corporate culture.
 Fiat’s modest yet technically brilliant engineering chief, Dante Giacosa, was ideologically opposed to a move upmarket and at Fiat, engineers exercised enormous influence.